-Diamond Medallion members can also use two of their choice benefits for an Executive Sky Club membership, which gets you and up to guests into the Sky Club at no additional charge.
+Diamond Medallion members can currently use two of their choice benefits for an Executive Sky Club membership, which gets you and up to two guests into the Sky Club at no additional charge.
 It's one of the most comprehensive ways to get into the Sky Club.
 You can pay for up to two more guests (for a total of four) for $39 each.
 But here comes another big blow.

 Purchase a Delta Sky Club Membership

 Delta allows members to purchase an individual annual membership to the Delta Sky Club for $545 (or 54,500 Delta SkyMiles).
 As of Jan.
 1, 2023, that price increased from $545 to $695 (or 69,500 SkyMiles) each year.
 An individual membership comes with no free guest privileges.

 But this method makes little sense.
-For roughly the same price as an individual Sky Club membership, you can get complimentary Sky Club access by holding either the American Express Platinum Card or the Delta SkyMiles Reserve American Express Card.
+For less money than you would pay for an individual Sky Club membership, you can get complimentary Sky Club access by holding either the American Express Platinum Card or the Delta SkyMiles Reserve American Express Card.
 Plus, both cards offer a host of other benefits that would make these worth far more than buying a Sky Club membership.